Lmao-Zedong24/Paing/README.md

-# No Paing No Gain
+# Paing - No Paing No Gain
 ## Baking Simulation VR Game built with Unreal Engine 5.

 This is a ISART Digital school project focused on creating a stationary VR game.